-When advertising for a position, you need to give potential candidates a clear sense of what your ideal software developer looks like.
+When advertising your open position, you need to give potential candidates a clear sense of what your ideal software developer looks like.
 Things to consider include:

 - Nice-to-have skills — You may choose to list some additional skills that are useful but not essential: working with Docker or Amazon Web Services (AWS), for example.
 No candidate is all-knowing, however, so make sure the nice-to-have skills don’t come off as must-haves.

-- Your team environment — Development is team-based these days, so you want candidates whose work style fits your environment (and vice versa).
+- Your team environment — Development is team-based these days, so you want candidates whose work style fits your company culture (and vice versa).
 Is your team Agile?
 Planning to pivot to DevOps?
-Is everyone based in the office or do some people telecommute?
-Do you work nine-to-five, no exceptions, or do you sometimes go into crunch mode, with everyone putting in extra hours to meet a project deadline?
+Do you work nine-to-five, no exceptions, or do you often go into crunch mode, with everyone putting in extra hours to meet a project deadline?

 - Soft skills — These can be as important as programming skills, especially in a collaborative environment.
-Outline the soft skills that are essential in this position, especially those relating to communication, empathy and teamwork.
+Outline the nontechnical skills that are essential in this position, especially those relating to communication, empathy and teamwork.
 And in this age of social distancing, your new hire has to be as effective and comfortable working from home as they would be in the office.

 Make the most of interviews